Music of Puerto Rico: Reggaetón and Dembow

 Ivy Queen was born as Martha Ivelisse Pesante on March 4, 1972, in Añasco, Puerto Rico.
-After writing raps during her youth and competing in an underground nightclub called The Noise, it led to the beginning of her musical career.
-Many consider her the “Queen of Reggaeton.”
-In the beginning of her career, it was very difficult for her to be taken seriously in the reggaeton industry because this genre of music is seen as misogynistic.
-Recently, there has been controversy regarding how big her female influence has been on the genre.
-Another reggaeton artist, Anuel AA, questioned her place as the “Queen of Reggaeton” since she had not had a hit in seven years.
+After writing raps during her youth and competing in the 90’s at an underground nightclub called The Noise, this led to the beginning of her musical career.
+She is considered as the “Queen of Reggaeton.”
+In the beginning of her career, it was very difficult for her to be taken seriously in the reggaeton industry because the genre is seen as misogynistic.
+After being the first woman to produce hits such as “Quiero Bailar”, “Yo Perreo Sola”, “Pa’ La Cama Voy”, “Te He Querido, Te He Llorado” Ivy Queen gained the respect of women and men alike solidifying her spot as “Queen of Reggaeton”.
+However, in the past, there had been controversy between herself and reggaetonero/rapper Anuel AA regarding her status as “Queen of Reggaeton” being she had not had a hit in years.
 He also insinuated that his girlfriend, Karol G, should be the queen of reggaeton.
 Ivy Queen responded saying her career paved the way for female artists to thrive in this genre.
 In reaction to the comments made by her boyfriend Anuel AA, Karol G responded with a video, saying “For Becky G, Natti Natasha, Anitta, Ivy Queen and all the women who have shown me respect in all my social networks and interviews: I have had the honor of telling them in person how much I admire their work and careers, but we are all worthy of what we have because nobody has given anything to anyone.”
 She went on to say, “This is a crown, and nobody is not going to give it to them, for what they have done.
 I am not looking for a degree, I am only looking for the success of my career, as everyone is doing every day.
 Getting up for the dream.
 To my boyfriend, I just want to say thank you, because I know what you wanted to say.
 I am your queen and I am very happy that you see me that big because you do motivate me.
 All of us are going to do what we like and work for it.”
-Ultimately, Ivy Queen would make amends with Anuel, and after finally meeting Karol G, Ivy would go on to feature on Karol’s successful 2021 album “KG0516” on the multi-artist track “Leyendas” (‘Legends’).
+Ultimately, Anuel AA would make amends with Ivy Queen, and after meeting Ivy Queen, Karol would have Ivy featured on her successful 2021 album “KG0516” on the multi-artist track “Leyendas” (‘Legends’).
 The track, also featuring Zion, Nicky Jam, and Wisin y Yandel, opens with Ivy Queen singing memorable parts of her biggest song to date, “Yo Quiero Bailar” (‘I want to dance’) before Karol joins in.